intel/mlir-extensions/docs/rfcs/XeGPU.md

         	  tensor_desc<16xuint8, #Scattered>, vector<16xi1> into vector<16xuint8>
 ```

-When loading a tensor_desc with chunk_size_per_lane attribute, the output vector must be 2D vector, with the chunk being treated as a separate dimension.
+When loading a tensor_desc with chunk_size_per_lane attribute, the output vector must be 2D vector, with the chunk being treated as a new dimension.
 On PVC, the consecutive 1D tensor data being loaded can be viewed as a 2D tensor loaded with transposition, with the chunk dimension transposed to the outer dimension.
-As the chunk_size_per_lane attribute is VC mode only, the load_gather operation must be annotated with the VC mode.

 ```mlir
 %result = XeGPU.load_gather %scatter_tdesc_chunk, %mask {L1 = cached, L2 = uncached, transpose=[1,0], mode = vc} :
           tensor_desc<16x8xbf16, #Scattered>, vector<16xi1> -> vector<8x16xbf16>
 ```
 The mask operand masks out memory access so that it is safe to pass out-of-boundary addresses/offsets as long as they are masked.
 There is no modification to the result vector registers for the masked SIMD lanes.
 For tensor_desc with chunk_size_per_lane attribute, the mask applies to the first dimension in memory and not the second dimension (Chunk Size).

 Load_gather is a slightly higher level operation than PVC’s native hardware instruction.
-When PVC load gather, it loads each low-precision element to a uint32, then a separate instruction is needed to further gather them from the registers to fully-packed vectors.
+When PVC performs load_gather, it loads each low-precision element to a uint32, then a separate instruction is needed to further gather them from the registers to fully-packed vectors.
 Load_gather returns a vector of uint8 fully packed.
 The data type being loaded could be uint8, uint16, uint32, uint64.

 `store_scatter` (aka. store) stores data to the memory specified by tensor_desc.  `store_scatter` is VC mode only.